The Data Sources tree is where you import, navigate, and manipulate Data Set(s) and aggregated summary tables.

 - Hide or Unhide - hides or unhide variable(s), unhide all questions, hide/unhide variable sets with many categories, or hide uninteresting data.

-- Sort - sorts alphabetically by label, alphabetically by name, or by categories in variables in descending order (based on summary data).
+- Sort - sorts alphabetically by label, alphabetically by name, or by categories in variables in descending order (does not update).

-All of the options for creating new variables are in the variable inserter menu.
-Just hover over a variable set, and a + will appear on the right to click on to open it.
+In this section, we'll go into deeper detail about the Add variable or folder functionality that's present when hovering over a variable set.
+All of the options for creating new variables are in the Add variable or folder menu.
+Hover over a variable set, and a + will appear in the floating toolbar.
+Click on it to open it.
 A search bar and recommendations for data insertion features appear at the top based on what you have selected.
-Additionally, you'll be able to see Recent features used, create a Folder in your data set to organize variables, apply a template , or create new variables.
+Additionally, you'll be able to see Recommendations, Recent features used, create a Folder in your data set to organize variables, apply a template, or create new variables.

 There are various ways of creating new variables from the variable inserter menu: